 Experience a variety of Naval life as you work in the Officers’ Messes both at sea and ashore.
-Provide first-class service at everything from cocktail parties to diplomatic functions.
+Provide first-class service at everything from Formal events to diplomatic functions.

 About the role

-Navy Stewards work in Officers’ Messes at sea and ashore and can expect to serve anyone from the most junior officer in the Navy to Heads of State and members of the Royal Family - for as few as 10 or as many as 200.
-Your role is varied and includes serving up to three meals a day, bar tending; setting up and serving at official functions including cocktail parties, formal dinners, buffets, and morning and afternoon teas; and providing VIP support to high profile international and diplomatic functions either in NZ or overseas.
+Navy Stewards Primary role operates in Officers’ Messes at sea and ashore and can expect to provide a range of hospitality services from junior officers in the Navy to Heads of State and members of the Royal Family – for as few as 10 or as many as 500.
+Your role is varied and includes but is not limited to, providing table service to up to three meals a day, bartending; setting up and serving at official functions including cocktail parties, formal dinners, buffets, and morning and afternoon teas; and providing VIP support to high profile international and diplomatic functions either in NZ or overseas.

-You will start your career with initial and professional training before gaining experience through practical, supervised on job training while working at the Navy base’s Officers Mess.
-Postings ashore and at sea will follow and there are opportunities for you to sit external, industry recognised qualifications for the City and Guilds of London Institute.
-Further training will assist with your professional development and progression in the Navy.
+You will start your career with initial and professional training before gaining experience through practical, supervised on-the-job training while working at the Navy base’s Officers Mess.
+Postings ashore and at sea will follow and there are opportunities for you to sit external, industry recognised NZQA qualifications.
+Further training will assist with your professional development and progression in the Navy and wider Defence force.

 If you are involved in Kapa Haka we have our own Marae.
 You can help keep up traditions in the Defence Force which is really good.

 Your hard work, experience, and training accomplishments as a Steward are rewarded by promotions in rank and salary.
 Following your initial training and consolidation, you can reasonably be expected to have attained a basic level of competence within 18 months of joining.
 This will be supplemented by a sea posting and then further training to prepare you for promotion to a supervisory role.